The Easiest Ways to Track Investments

-- Microsoft Excel - Though its ability to import real-time stock quotes is woefully inadequate for the average investor, Microsoft Excel can be used to track the cost basis for taxes on individual lots, as well as calculate aggregate dividend income or map it out on a dividend schedule, including warning you about an ex-dividend date.
+- Microsoft Excel: Though its ability to import real-time stock quotes is woefully inadequate for the average investor, Microsoft Excel can be used to track the cost basis for taxes on individual lots, as well as calculate aggregate dividend income or map it out on a dividend schedule, including warning you about an ex-dividend date.

-- Google Spreadsheets - Google's free online spreadsheet program isn't as powerful as Excel, but it does make it easier to have your documents automatically update with information taken from public finance such as Yahoo.
+- Google Spreadsheets: Google's free online spreadsheet program isn't as powerful as Excel, but it does make it easier to have your documents automatically update with information taken from public finance such as Yahoo.
 In addition, because it's an Internet-based program, you can log into your Google account anywhere in the world to access your Google spreadsheets.

 Using Software to Track Your Investments

-- Quicken - If you purchase the investment version of Quicken, the typical retail investor will largely find that it meets most of his or her needs.
+- Quicken: If you purchase the investment version of Quicken, the typical retail investor will largely find that it meets most of his or her needs.

-- Fund Manager - There is a software program called Fund Manager.
+- Fund Manager: There is a software program called Fund Manager.
 It's the closest thing to professional investment tracking for retail investors.
 It can be very powerful, especially for those who invest in municipal bonds or corporate bonds, tracking things such as interest accrued, the next coupon date, and yield to maturity.

-Pick the Investment Tracking Program That Works Best for Your Family
+Pick Program That Works Best for You

 In the end, the best investment tracking program is one that works for you.
 The best program in the world is worthless if you don't use it or you find it too much of a hassle.